NoIdeaDeveloper/userscripts/README.md

 3. hackernews-dark-mode.user.js — Hacker News Enhancer

-Improves the Hacker News reading experience with two visual upgrades:
+Improves the Hacker News reading experience with a collection of visual and navigational upgrades.

-- Dark mode ~ replaces HN's default white and orange theme with a dark Reddit-inspired colour scheme.
+- Dark mode — replaces HN's default white and orange theme with a dark Reddit-inspired colour scheme.
 Covers the header, story list, comment threads, input fields, and footer.
+All text is forced to light colours, including comments that use inline HTML colour attributes that would otherwise slip through.
-- Comment depth colours ~ on thread pages, each level of comment nesting is marked with a distinct coloured left border, making it easy to track conversation structure at a glance.
-The colours cycle through the same palette (red → teal → amber → green → purple → blue → coral).
+- Comment depth colours — on thread pages, each level of comment nesting is marked with a distinct coloured left border placed directly alongside the comment text, making it easy to track conversation structure at a glance.
+The colours cycle through red → teal → amber → green → purple → blue → coral.
+- Collapsible comment box — the reply textarea below the post title starts compact at 4 rows.
+Clicking into it smoothly expands it to 8 rows with an orange focus ring.
+If you click away without typing anything, it collapses back down automatically.
+- Comment sort bar — a row of sort buttons appears above the comment list on thread pages, allowing comments to be reordered without a page reload.
+Four sort modes are available:

+    Best — HN's original order (default)
+    New — most recently posted root comments first, using each comment's exact timestamp Top — most-replied comments first, as a proxy for popularity (HN does not expose upvote counts) Controversial — highest replies-per-hour ratio first, surfacing comments that generated rapid back-and-forth discussion

-- Next-parent button ~ a floating circular arrow button appears in the bottom-right corner of thread pages.
-Clicking it skips past all child replies and jumps directly to the next top-level comment, making it easy to scan through a thread quickly.
+- Next-parent button — a floating circular arrow button (↓) fixed to the bottom-right corner of thread pages.
+Clicking it skips past all child replies and jumps directly to the next top-level comment.
+The button stays in sync with whichever sort order is currently active.
-- Collapesed comment box ~ the comment box is automatically collapsed vertically to 4 rows in height.
-When a comment is being written, the textbox will return to its normal height of 8 rows.

 Notes: